 California Water Research collaborates with a wide range of environmental, fishing, and local groups on research and analysis of California’s State Water Project and Central Valley Project, and agricultural and urban water use in California.

-Primary focus areas have included climate change impacts on California’s developed water supply, soil and groundwater salinization in the San Joaquin Valley and Tulare Lake Basin, and increase in urban demands due to population growth.
+Primary focus areas have included climate change impacts on California’s developed water supply, the regime shift in the Delta ecosystem, soil and groundwater salinization in the San Joaquin Valley and Tulare Lake Basin, and the increase in urban demands due to population growth.